TheodosiouEleanna/AMTH/README.md

 # AMTH
-Site clone for the Archeological Museum of Thessaloniki Vanilla css, js.
+Site clone for the Archeological Museum of Thessaloniki, Vanilla css, js.